klauseduard/under-over-models/chapters/03-organizational-models.md

 **Examples:**
 - Large corporations often adopt complex structures.
-- Firm size often correlates with MIS centralization, suggesting a tendency towards complexity in certain aspects for larger organizations.
+- Firm size often correlates with Management Information Systems (MIS) centralization, suggesting a tendency towards complexity in certain aspects for larger organizations.
 - [Matrix Organizations](https://asana.com/resources/matrix-organization), while sometimes used in startups, represent a complex model with dual reporting and cross-functional teams.

+**Matrix Organizations** feature overlapping lines of authority where employees report to both functional managers (specialized by function like marketing or engineering) and project/product managers (focused on specific projects or products).
+This dual reporting structure creates a grid or "matrix" that increases complexity but can enhance cross-functional collaboration.

 **Potential Drawbacks:**
 - Can lead to bureaucracy and slower decision-making.